PetterTech/blog/content/posts/2011-09-29-install-and-configure-exchange-2010-using-powershell.md

 ---
 In this guide I will show you how to install and configure a simple Exchange 2010 environment using no gui at all.
-Installing exchange 2010 without gui may seem kinda nerdy, but it&#8217;s quite useful for quickly setting up a test environment for example.
+Installing exchange 2010 without gui may seem kinda nerdy, but it's quite useful for quickly setting up a test environment for example.

 Remember to run Windows update prior to the installation.